 Is Kevin Smith's Tusk 2 Still Happening?
 Or Are We Done With Justin Long As A Human Walrus?

-"Tusk" was a theatrical experience that I will never forget.
+"Tusk" was a theatrical experience that's hard to forget.
 The trailer did not give much away, and it was difficult to tell whether Kevin Smith was aiming for parody or serious horror.
 Was this really about someone being held captive by a seaman with an affinity for walruses?
 The idea for "Tusk" began with a SModcast episode where Smith and his friend/producer Scott Mosier poked fun at a classified advertisement made by a homeowner who offered free lodging to someone if they dressed as a walrus for two hours a day.
 The strange, real-life story inspired a brainstorming session about how they might bring the story to life on film.

 "I could have easily just been like, 'Oh, that was a stupid stoner idea that I won't follow through on,' but, I don't know, there seemed to be a lot of nobility in taking a stoner idea all the way through to fruition," Smith told The Hollywood Reporter, before polling his Twitter followers to tweet #WalrusYes or #WalrusNo on whether he should actually make the movie.